 1. Animal Products.
 Any fat that comes from an animal is higher in saturated (bad) fat.
 This includes meat, milk, cheese, butter and cream.
 Most of these products come in low fat varieties which can taste the same as the original.
 Butter can also be substituted for spreads made from vegetable oils and contain little saturated fats.

 2. Fast Food.
 Most meals at fast food restaurants contain more saturated fat than you are supposed to get in an entire day.
 The recommendation is that you only get 10% of your calories from saturated fat.
 If you are on a 2000 calorie diet, 10% is about 20 grams of saturated fat (or about 200 calories).
 Most fast food restaurants now have nutrition information that you should take advantage of.
 Check the label before you buy it.
 Chicken sandwiches will almost always have less saturated fat (and calories) than hamburgers.
 Skip the cheese and bacon for even less saturated fat.

 3. Meat.
 Meat can contain a large amount of fat depending on the type that you eat.
 Beef and pork products are typically the highest in fat content and most of it is saturated.
 There are always lean alternatives that contain less fat.
 Fish is a great alternative to beef and pork.
 Fish is low in saturated fat while high in unsaturated (good) fat.

-4. Hydrogenated Oils.
-Hydrogenated oils add trans (worst type) fat.
+4. Partially hydrogenated Oils.
+Partially hydrogenated oils add trans fats (worst type).
 Sources include most junk foods, non-natural peanut butter, fast food, vegetable shortening and margarine.
-To avoid trans fat, check the nutrition label and make sure the food is not made with hydrogenated oil.
+To avoid trans fat, check the nutrition label and make sure the food is not made with partially hydrogenated oil.